foam-framework/foam2/README.md

 ## Feature Oriented Active Modeller

-Foam is a Modeller: describe your data's properties, methods, event topics, listeners, dependencies, etc., and Foam will generate your javascript classes.
-Use them with Foam's data access layer for easy offline support and pick your favorite front end framework.
+FOAM is a modeling tool and class based object system.
+To use FOAM, you create a model of you class by describing the properties, methods, event topics, listeners, and dependencies of your class.
+FOAM takes this model and generates a usable JavaScript class along with several companion features such as database support and network marshaling.

-While Foam is written in Javascript, it can be used to generate code for any language or platform.
-Android and iOS Swift support are on the way.
+While FOAM is written in JavaScript, it can be used to generate code for any language or platform.
+Android Java and iOS Swift support are planned features.

+# Development

-## Developer Setup
+## Installing Dependencies

+FOAM has no runtime dependencies, but uses a number of third party tools for unit tests, code coverage, linting.
+You can install all required tools by doing the following.

 * Install nodejs.

 * Run 'npm install' in the root of the Foam repository, where package.json is found.

+## Style Guide

-* Code should folow the [style guide](doc/guides/StyleGuide.md)
+All code should folow the [style guide.](doc/guides/StyleGuide.md)

 ## Testing